Heat Fleet lists hundreds of local oil company deals, so you can get the best heating oil delivery prices in Vermont

 Vermont Heating Oil Delivery Overview

-701,030 residences in Vermont heat their homes with number two heating oil.
-This makes oil delivery essential, especially when Vermont temperatures drop as low as 20° F each winter.
-37% of Vermont houses are reliant on fuel oil delivery each winter.
+99,824 residences in Vermont heat their homes with heating oil.
+This makes oil delivery essential, especially when Vermont temperatures drop as low as 12.6° F each winter.
+34.6% of Vermont residences depend on number two heating oil delivery each winter.

 | Vermont Households | Vermont Heating Oil Households |